belcurv/ultimate_angular/notes/notes.md

         </md-input-container>
     </div>
 ```

-Then we need to grab the classified object from our ui-router state params and include it in the editClassifieds controller:
+4. Then grab the classified object from our ui-router state params and include it in the editClassifieds controller:
 ```
     .controller('editClassifiedsCtrl', function ($scope, $state,
         $mdSidenav, $timeout, $mdDialog, classifiedsFactory) {